Multi-Scale Distillation for RGB-D Anomaly Detection on the PD-REAL Dataset: Experiments

-\textbf{Category-wise AD performance.} First, we report the anomaly localization performance per category.
-It can be seen in Tab. \ref{tab:tab1} that images alone are not sufficient for AD algorithms to segment the anomalous regions well, and a mixture of information with image and 3D point cloud generally contributes to the best localization.
-We also show visual inspections in Fig. \ref{fig:7}.
-We can see that despite the comparable detection performance in Fig. \ref{fig:7}(a), the false positives increase drastically as long as the 2D image does not clearly indicate the anomalies (Fig. \ref{fig:7}(b,c)).
-In addition, for PatchCore-based methods, although using the RGB information performs better than RGB+FPFH for image-wise AD (Tab. \ref{tab:tab2}, 2$\sim$4, 8$\sim$10).
-However, we notice that for some categories (e.g., chicken) with a large proportion of visually subtle anomalies, such as a dent, 3D information would still be required to improve the detection performance.
-From the above analysis, we can validate the importance of using 3D information for AD tasks.
-For \cite{wang2023multimodal} and \cite{rudolph2023asymmetric}, we can see that both methods perform well on pixel-wise AD (AUPRO).
-Particularly, \cite{rudolph2023asymmetric} not only achieves higher segmentation accuracy, but also significantly reduces the false positive rates (7th column in Fig \ref{fig:7}).
-The reason can be assumed that the asymmetric teacher-student network well mitigates the unexpected generalization in knowledge distillation.
-However, it can also be observed in Tab. \ref{tab:tab2} that both methods \cite{wang2023multimodal, rudolph2023asymmetric} have space for improvement regarding image-wise AD (AUROC), especially for \cite{wang2023multimodal}.
-Based on our experiments, we argue that it is still challenging for state-of-the-art 3D AD methods to achieve promising results on our proposed dataset.
+\textbf{Category-wise AD performance.} First, we report category-wise anomaly localization results.
+Considering both Table~\ref{tab:tab1} and the qualitative maps in Fig.~\ref{fig:8}, methods that fuse image and 3D point cloud cues generally provide more reliable anomaly localization than image-only settings.
+Although the detection performance in Fig.~\ref{fig:8}(a) is comparable, false positives increase markedly when the 2D image does not clearly indicate anomalies (Fig.~\ref{fig:8}(b,c)).
+In addition, for PatchCore-based methods, RGB-only input performs better than RGB+FPFH for image-level AD (Tab.~\ref{tab:tab2}, rows 2$\sim$4 and 10$\sim$12). \qin{However, for some categories (e.g., chicken) with a large proportion of visually subtle anomalies}, such as dents, 3D information is still required to improve detection performance.
+This analysis further confirms the importance of 3D information for AD tasks.
+For \cite{wang2023multimodal} and \cite{rudolph2023asymmetric}, both methods perform well on pixel-level AD (AUPRO).
+In particular, \cite{rudolph2023asymmetric} not only achieves higher segmentation accuracy but also significantly reduces false-positive rates (7th column in Fig.~\ref{fig:8}).
+A possible reason is that the asymmetric teacher--student network effectively mitigates unexpected generalization in knowledge distillation. \qin{Despite its effectiveness, \cite{rudolph2023asymmetric} still suffers from the limited receptive field of single-scale distillation, which makes it difficult to reconcile global context with local details and leads to small false positives in the detection results (7th column in Fig.~\ref{fig:8}).
+By contrast, our multi-scale framework effectively suppresses these false positives by balancing global and local features (10th column in Fig.~\ref{fig:8}).
+Through multi-scale distillation, the model captures richer feature representations while avoiding overemphasis on local textures.
+As a result, this hierarchical design highlights genuine anomalies while suppressing spurious responses.
+Furthermore, }Tab.~\ref{tab:tab2} also shows that both methods \cite{wang2023multimodal, rudolph2023asymmetric} still have room for improvement in image-level AD (AUROC), especially \cite{wang2023multimodal}. \qin{While UniNet \cite{wei2025uninet} achieves a slightly higher average AUPRO, its average AUROC drops markedly, indicating weaker image-level discrimination.
+More importantly, Fig.~\ref{fig:8} shows that UniNet introduces substantially more false positives, which can severely reduce practical reliability in inspection scenarios.
+In contrast, our method preserves competitive localization while achieving better image-level detection and much stronger false-positive suppression, yielding a more balanced and deployment-oriented performance profile.
+Remarkably, our approach yields a substantial improvement in accuracy compared to existing methods (Tab. \ref{tab:tab2} and Fig. \ref{fig:8}).
+This gain is primarily attributable to the stronger feature extraction capability enabled by multi-scale distillation, further demonstrating the effectiveness of our method. }